network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-9.md

 - Pings to the internet fail for Loopbacks but not hosts
 +++ Stretch Goals
 - Encrypt WAN traffic on your GRE tunnels using IPsec tunnel protection
-- Configure Area 1 and Area 2 as totally stub areas
-- Configure a route-map that matches a prefix-list inbound to your BGP peers which allows you to learn ONLY the default route
+- Configure VARP instead of VRRP for your FHRP
+- Have Jim & Sharon acquire a DHCP address across the WAN
+- Configure EIGRP on your Tunnel interfaces, what additional configuration is needed for your remote sites to learn about networks at HQ and vise versa?
 +++

 ## :icon-terminal: Verification Commands